suncoast-devs/handbook/lessons/career-looking/trello.md

 - Add cards to your Trello board and move them under Applied
 - Move card to Ready for Rec when you need a letter of recommendation
-- Tag @katherinesdg with a comment saying "Ready for Rec"
+- Tag your Campus Director with a comment saying "Ready for Rec"

 ## Alums Looking